awsdocs/aws-lambda-developer-guide/doc_source/access-control-resource-based.md

 ## Granting layer access to other accounts<a name="permissions-resource-xaccountlayer"></a>

-To grant layer\-usage permission to another account, add a statement to the layer version's permissions policy with the `add-layer-version-permission` command\.
+To grant layer\-usage permission to another account, add a statement to the layer version's permissions policy using the add\-layer\-version\-permission command\.
 In each statement, you can grant permission to a single account, all accounts, or an organization\.

 ```
 aws lambda add-layer-version-permission --layer-name xray-sdk-nodejs --statement-id xaccount \
 --action lambda:GetLayerVersion  --principal 210987654321 --version-number 1 --output text
 ```

-You should see the following output:
+You should see output similar to the following:

 ```
 e210ffdc-e901-43b0-824b-5fcd0dd26d16    {"Sid":"xaccount","Effect":"Allow","Principal":{"AWS":"arn:aws:iam::210987654321:root"},"Action":"lambda:GetLayerVersion","Resource":"arn:aws:lambda:us-east-2:123456789012:layer:xray-sdk-nodejs:1"}
 ```

-Permissions apply only to a single version of a layer\.
+Permissions apply only to a single layer version\.
 Repeat the process each time that you create a new layer version\.

 To grant permission to all accounts in an organization, use the `organization-id` option\.
 The following example grants all accounts in an organization permission to use version 3 of a layer\.